calaldees/teachingWorkshops/teacherEducation/iQTS/_session_next.md

+* Features of high quality teaching
+    * Not lecturing
+    * Joint plan - make it better - make it better
 * "The Curriculum" is the university AND the placement
 * School Curriculum vs Our Curriculum
     * (not good) only work with one provider